2022 Dumfries and Galloway Council election: Aftermath

 Despite winning the most seats for the second consecutive election, the Conservatives remained in opposition.
 A coalition of SNP, Labour, independent and Liberal Democrat councillors – dubbed a "rainbow coalition" in the media including by the BBC - came together to run the council.
 Former Labour and SNP group leaders Elaine Murray and Rob Davidson stood down at the 2022 election.
 They were replaced in the roles by Cllr Linda Dorward and Cllr Stephen Thompson respectively.
 Cllr Dorward and Cllr Thompson were elected as co-leaders of the council.
 The Conservatives were brought into the leadership fold in June 2022 when cross-party panels were created.

 In July 2022, Scottish Labour leader Anas Sarwar claimed that the coalition was an interim arrangement and "not for the duration of the entire council term".
 In response, South Scotland MSP Emma Harper urged Sarwar not to "ruin arrangements" between councillors in Dumfries and Galloway.

 Ultimately, the coalition agreement in full lasted only eight months after Labour left the council leadership citing "clear political and policy differences" in February 2023.
 Cllr Dorward quit as co-leader leaving Cllr Thomson as leader of the council.
 Lib Dem councillor Richard Brodie was selected as deputy council leader.
 The Conservatives attempted to take control of the council by proposing group leader Cllr Gail MacGregor as council leader but the move failed by 26 votes to 16.
 MacGregor described the rainbow coalition as having "thunderclouds surrounding it" and that it seemed to be in "disarray".

 In March 2023, the coalition collapsed after Labour abstentions coupled with independent and Lib Dem support for the Conservatives on budget motions saw the Conservative budget pass.
 As a result, Cllr Thompson resigned after his position had become untenable.
 One week later, Cllr MacGregor was elected as council leader as the Conservatives took control of the council with support from independent and Lib Dem councillors.
 Independent councillor Dougie Campbell blamed the collapse of the coalition on the "irresponsible" behaviour of the Labour group and "interference" from party headquarters.

+During 2024, Cllr John Denerley became an independent councillor and was no longer part of the Conservatives.

 Just over two years into the Conservative regime, seven councillors quit the party following a row over the direction of the administration.
 Four of them – Cllrs Andrew Giusti, Chrissie Hill, David Inglis and Richard Marsh – formed a new political grouping on the council called Novantae.
 The other three, Cllrs Ian Carruthers, Karen Carruthers and Andrew Wood, formed a separate independent group.
+A fortnight later, the Conservative administration collapsed after Cllr MacGregor stepped down as council leader in the midst of a no-confidence vote.
+The SNP took back control of the council and Cllr Thompson was re-elected council leader.